working-group-two/docs.wgtwo.com/docs/sms-receive-how-to.md

 The SMS API allows you to listen to all sent and received messages.

-All messages must be acknowledged.
+All messages must be acknowledged after they are received, as they otherwise will be resent.

 ## Token/credentials
 * [Create credentials in Console](https://console.wgtwo.com/api-keys-redirect)